microsoft/BotBuilder-Samples/issue_template.md

 <!--
-Open an issue here if you have a problem with the code samples in this repository only.
+Open an issue here if you have a question or problem with the code samples in this repository only.

-If you have a question about BotBuilder SDK for .NET or Node:
+If you have a question about BotBuilder SDK for .NET or Node.js:

 Please report your issue on the BotBuilder main repository